cysouw/diathesis/text/c08_preverbs.md

 ### [ NPp | NAD ] Preverb dative applicative+governed applicative {#sec:preverb-double-applicative}

 An example of a 'double' applicative is found with the diathesis from *schweigen* 'to be silent' [@next a] and *verschweigen* 'to conceal' [@next b].
-With the addition of the preverb *ver-* both a dative and an accusative applicative are induced.
+With the addition of the preverb *ver‑* both a dative and an accusative applicative are induced.

 ::: ex
 a.
 Ich schweige zu dir über meinen Besuch.